VPS Hosting

 Buy Now

-How to check ubuntu version
+How to check Ubuntu version

-Check Ubuntu Version Using the GUI (Graphical User Interface)
+Check Ubuntu version using the GUI

 Via the Settings App